CurrieAJ/engl507/bibliography.md

 Farca, Paula Anca. *Identity in Place: Contemporary Indigenous Fiction by Women Writers in the United States, Canada, Australia, and New Zealand.* New York: Peter Lang Publishing Inc., 2011.
 Print.

 Fiamengo, Janice.
 "Regionalism and Urbanism." *The Cambridge Companion to Canadian Literature.* Ed.
 Eva-Marie Kröller.
 New York: Cambridge University Press, 2004.
 241-262.
-Print.
+Web.
+9 Feb.
+2015.

 Fraser, David.
 “A ‘Practical’ Ethic for Animals.” *Journal of Agricultural and Environmental Ethics,* 25.5 (2012): 721-746.
 Web.
 9 Feb.
 2015.